slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - if you can afford the dinner you can afford the tip.
--->
+- a bit of frangance clings to the hand that gives flowers. -- chinese proverb -->

 > *"No one has ever become poor by giving."